jedrzejkopiszka/AandDS/README.md

 **Structures used**: ordered list, Binary Search Tree (BST), AVL tree
 <br><br>
 **TIme complexity measured for:**
-1. Insertion of a single
+1. Insertion of a single element
 2. Removal of all elements (one by one, the element being removed chosen randomly)

 ## Graph algorithms